golang/website/_content/doc/modules/gomod-ref.md

 These properties include:

 * The current module's **module path**.
-This should be a location from which the module can be down loaded by Go tools, such as the module code's repository location.
+This should be a location from which the module can be downloaded by Go tools, such as the module code's repository location.
 This serves as a unique identifier, when combined with the module's version number.
 It is also the prefix of the package path for all packages in the module.
 For more about how Go locates the module, see the